 GPA: 3.0 out of a 4.0 scale is advisable.

 Verbal score of 156 and quantitative score of 152 on the GRE, or equivalent score on the GMAT

 Applicants must submit three letters of recommendation from individuals who can judge the candidate’s probability of success in graduate school.
 Use the electronic request form in the graduate application to submit the letters.
 Contact the graduate academic program department if you have any questions.

 Deadlines: Rolling admissions, no deadline

-Program director/developer/evaluator, grant writer; researcher/data analyst, human resource representative, administrators or researchers in public and private agencies such as law enforcement agencies, judicial system, state agencies, health care, and legal service corporations and law firms
+Graduates of the program seek positions such as: Program Director/Developer/Evaluator, Grant Writer, Researcher/Data Analyst, Human Resource Representative and Administrators/Researchers in public and private agencies such as law enforcement agencies, judicial system, state agencies, healthcare and legal service corporations and law firms.

 |The University of Texas at Dallas | Office of Admission and Enrollmentfirstname.lastname@example.org|